rmurphey/testable-javascript/NOTES.md

 - .setResults( results )
 - announce an event when there's a like
 - BUG: like button isn't removed!

+### gluing it all together

+- all that should be left in main.js when we're done is the glue

 ## Discussion